CentroEPiaggio/unipi-grasp-datasets/iros2015_grasp_db/README.md

 The experiment is simple.
 Only a cylilnder is to be grasped as a test object for the paper.
 Several grasps were tried called bottom, bottom180, sideThumb, depending on the grasp used.

-One experiment bag file contains several tries of the same grasp, so we can segment it later manually to select the best candidate pose to our High-level planner.
+Just type in one terminal `roslaunch iros2015_grasp_db uploadSetup.launch` and in another terminal `roscd iros2015_grasp_db/data`  and record as many defined grasps as you want by runnin `./startRecording.sh`.

-The recording procedure was stopped manually so bag file length is variable among them.
+The recording procedure was stopped manually so the bag file length is variable among the data.
+One experiment bag file contains several tries of the same grasp, so we can segment it later manually to select the best candidate poses for the high-level planner.

 Notes on the recorded data:
  - Recall only raw sensor data is recorded in the bag files at their max frequency plus `/tf`.